Hu-Chuxuan/CS-598-DK/README.md

-# CS-598-DK
+# Mitigating the Bias in Preference Model for Large Language Model Alignment
 This is the reproduction reproduction of CS598 DK, Fall 24.
-Group member: Chuxuan Hu, Zihao Li, Wei Xiong, Qiusi Zhan.
+Group 9, Members: Chuxuan Hu, Zihao Li, Wei Xiong, Qiusi Zhan.

 The topic of our course project is Debiasing the Preference Model for Large Language Model Alignment.
 And this repository presents the script to reproduce our data in Project Update 2.